DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 Kopia is a new open source backup utility with basicly **all** modern features.</br>
-Cross-platform, deduplication, encryption, compression, multithreaded speed, native cloud storage support, GUI versions, snapshots mounting,...
+Cross-platform, deduplication, encryption, compression, multithreaded speed, native cloud storage support, GUI versions, repository replication, snapshots mounting,...

 Written in golang.

-In this setup kopia cli is installed directly on a docker host.</br>
+In this setup kopia cli is used to backup docker containers and the host, but general use and concepts are universal.</br>
-A kopia repository is set up.<br>
-A script that backs up data is scheduled to run regularly<br>
-Bonus info on mounting remote NAS storage on boot using systemd<br>

 # Some aspects of Kopia